cepharum/mxauto/README.md

 ## License

-(c) 2014 cepharum GmbH, Berlin, http://cepharum.de

 The MIT License (MIT)

-Copyright (c) 2014 cepharum GmbH
+Copyright (c) 2014 cepharum GmbH, Berlin, http://cepharum.de

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal